kpputhuveetil/bodies-uncovered/README.md

 | 4                | Right Lower Leg | | 10               | Left Lower Leg | | random           | Rand Select 1-15 |
 | 5                | Right Leg       | | 11               | Left Leg       |

-By default, the Bedding Manipulation enviornment is configured such that the human body and inital blanket position size is fixed, body pose is varied, and body points are not rendered.
+By default, the Bedding Manipulation environment is configured such that the human body and inital blanket position size is fixed, body pose is varied, and body points are not rendered.
 You can add the following optional flags to the command above to modify the default configuration or to explore additional functionality:

 | Optional Flag          | Description                                                                                                     |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------- |